 Maureen McGrath—Lust is leaving our marriages

-Maureen says sex is good for your health and speaking at TEDx about sexless marriages, which affects 20 per cent of married couples.
+Maureen says sex is good for your health.
+She is speaking at TEDx about sexless marriages, which affects 20 per cent of married couples.

 Connor Beaton—Men are confused and conflicted

-Entrepreneur and opera singer Connor Beaton is the founder of ManTalks, an organization supporting men’s heath and wellness by giving them the tools they need to be better fathers, husbands, and leaders in their community.
+Entrepreneur and opera singer Connor Beaton is the founder of ManTalks.
+This organization supports men’s heath and wellness by giving them the tools they need to be better fathers, husbands, and leaders in their community.